Come Bye BC Rescue Logo

 1. General examination.
 Each puppy or adult dog is examined by a vet to check for any irregularities.

 2. Heartworm testing.
-If a dog tests positive, the dog is treated unless the dog is too ill to lead a good quality of life after treatment.
+If a dog tests positive for heartworms, the dog is treated unless the dog is too ill to lead a good quality of life after treatment.
+For more information on heartworm testing, preventative and treatment, see this linked article.
 If the dog tests negative, the dog is started on heartworm preventative medicine immediately and receives it each month.
-Pups are started on heartworm preventative medicine immediately, and receive it each month.
+Please note: adult dogs should be re-tested six months after the initial heartworm test, because heartworm tests will not catch heartworms in their "incubation period".
+Pups are started on heartworm preventative medicine immediately and receive it each month.

 3. Spay or neuter surgery.
-Each adult dog is spayed or neutered after it tests negative for heartworm.
-If the dog tests positive and is treated, the spaying or neutering takes place after the dog has recovered from the heartworm treatment.
-Please note: adult dogs must be re-tested six months after the initial heartworm test, because heartworm tests will not catch heartworms in their "incubation period".
+Each adult dog is spayed or neutered after it tests negative for heartworms.
+If the dog tests heartworm positive and is treated, the spaying or neutering takes place after the dog has recovered from the heartworm treatment.
 Occasionally, puppies are too young for the surgery when they are adopted into their forever home.
-Come Bye BC Rescue will make sure the pup is spayed or neutered by the adopter at the appropriate age, and an additional deposit is required (more details available upon request).
+Come Bye BC Rescue will require such pups be spayed or neutered by the adopter at the appropriate age, typically six months of age, and will hold a refundable deposit pending proof of the spay or neuter.
+Why your pet should be spayed/neutered.

 4. Distemper complex immunization.
 Each adult dog is current on his/her distemper complex (called DHLPP, DAPP and the like).
 Each puppy is current on his/her immunizations, but additional puppy shots may be needed after adoption.
-Typically Come Bye BC Rescue will pay for most or all of the remaining immunizations.

 7. Worming and/or fecal exam.
 Adults dogs and puppies are wormed and/or receive a fecal exam.
 If there are any worms found in the sample or by physical examination, they are treated for worms.